 WHAT TO CONSIDER

-💮 When you go back to work, there are two things you need to consider
+When you go back to work, there are three things you need to consider

 💮 First: Will this affect my disability check financially?
-If you are on SSDI, you do not need to worry about this question.
-If you are on SSI, please learn a whole lot more about Working and Financial Regs.
+Learn a whole lot more about Working and Financial Regs.

 💮 Second: Will this affect my future medical reviews?
 Learn a whole lot more about Working and Medical Reviews

 💮 Third: Will this affect other benefits?
 If you are on medicaid, medicare savings programs, food stamps, utilities assistance, HUD housing, or any other income-based programs, it is a good idea to research the regulations to see how working may impact your benefits.

 The financial regs and the medical regs are totally separate areas.
 This is the number one way people run into problems with their disability case while working.
 You need to consider both areas separately.

 💮 You may be totally safe according to the financial regs, but run into problems with the medical regs.